| Read Time: 7 minutes | Elder Law

 It may never seem like the right time to plan for the end of your life.
 But having a plan can give you valuable peace of mind.
 If you wait, you may have to scramble while dealing with medical issues that make it difficult or impossible to plan appropriately.
 Or you may leave your loved ones sorting through your affairs with few or no instructions.
 So when should you hire an elder law attorney?

 There is no one right time to hire an elder law attorney.
 However, it is a good idea to speak with an attorney if you are approaching retirement age or have many assets or liabilities needing management.
-If you are considering hiring an elder law attorney, contact the Law Office of Andrew M. Lamkin.
+If you are considering hiring an elder law attorney, contact the Law Office of Andrew M. Lamkin P.C.
 We can discuss your unique situation to help you start planning for your future.
 We focus exclusively on estate planning and elder law, so we can provide you with the knowledge and experience you need.
+Our office proudly serves clients across Long Island and New York City, offering compassionate elder law services for families at every stage of life.

 Probate